 The new SMART Bridge at Shawfield, constructed with £4m of support from the European Regional Development Fund

-An 11 hectare site on the banks of the Clyde is now available for redevelopment
+An 11 hectare site on the banks of the Clyde will be developed as Magenta at Clyde Gateway.

 "The biggest changes to Shawfield will emerge after the M74 extension is completed.
 Much of Clyde Gateway’s early activities in the area will centre around the continued acquisition of sites, as well as major investment in remediation works given the history of chromium contamination in the area.
 The long-term vision is to deliver quality business and office space"